uber-research/sbnet/README.md

 ## Harware requirements

-Code was tested on and compiled for Pascal 6.1 architecture (Titan XP, GTX 1080Ti, GTX 1080).
+Code was tested on and compiled for NVIDIA CUDA Pascal 6.1 architecture (Titan XP, GTX 1080Ti, GTX 1080).
 To compile for Maxwell or your preferred architecture please modify the Makefile and add the corresponding line, such as `-gencode arch=compute_52,code=sm_52` for older cards such as GTX980.
 Please refer to [CUDA Wikipedia](https://en.wikipedia.org/wiki/CUDA) page to lookup the architecture code for your graphics card.